meridian-analytics/korus/docs/source/introduction.rst

-Welcome to Korus, a Python package for managing acoustic annotations.
+Welcome to Korus, a Python package for managing acoustic metadata and annotations.

 Briefly about Korus